 Historically, certain networks or channels of technological diffusion have been particularly well explored.
 The so-called “Republic of Letters” across Western Europe from the early modern period through the Scientific Revolution and the Enlightenment was comprised of formal and informal exchanges of ideas, often by handwritten letter, among individual thinkers and later scientific societies.
 Leibniz alone had a network of over 400 correspondents across France, Italy, England and even China (via the Jesuits) through which he shared and discussed new developments in mathematics and natural philosophy (Harris 2006).
 During the late Industrial Revolution, shortly after the Gramme dynamo, the first commercially viable electric power generator, was invented in Belgium around 1871, an American physics professor at Cornell built a working replica using accounts published in the British journal Engineering (Brittain 1974).
 In the 1880s as Meiji Japan strove to rapidly modernize, Japanese cotton-spinning firms imported British mill designs, engineers, and building materials to Japan wholesale, sometimes down to the very bricks from Lancashire (Saxonhouse 1974).
 A similar story occurred later in the 1970s when the South Korean conglomerate Daewoo invited entrepreneurs from Bangladesh to visit South Korean clothing factories and learn the textile trade.
 Bangladesh’s textile exports are now the second largest in the world after China’s.
 (South Korea, in turn, received industrial technology and know-how from the Japanese during a half-century period of colonization.)

-While this paper does not directly test for the effects of transnational diffusion as a mechanism per se (which Wejnert (2005) does for diffusion and democracy), this paper takes a step toward exploring the relationship between broader supranational factors that may influence diffusion networks and patterns of development over time.
+While this paper does not directly test for the effects of transnational diffusion as a mechanism per se (which Wejnert [2005] does for diffusion and democracy), this paper takes a step toward exploring the relationship between broader supranational factors that may influence diffusion networks and patterns of development over time.
 In particular, this paper investigates the relationship between linguistic distance—how similar are the dominant languages of any two countries?—and patterns of development.
 While sharing similar languages may simplify the task of translation to some extent, this paper does not consider the direct effect of language on technological diffusion per se but rather uses linguistic distance as a proxy for broader forms of cultural distance that may in turn influence the formation of diffusion networks.